Contact Our Experienced Whistleblower Retaliation Lawyer Los Angeles

 - In Person

 For those who do not speak English overly well, it's satisfying to know that OSHA accepts complaints that are written in all languages.
 They always have available representatives who can assist you in filing your complaint at their local office or regional area facilities.
-It may also be beneficial to employ a Los Angeles workplace lawyer to help with the filing of your complaint with OSHA.The Time Limit Matters
+It may also be beneficial to employ a workplace lawyer to help with filing a complaint with OSHA.The Time Limit Matters

-You and your whistleblower legal representation Los Angeles will undergo an interview regarding your complaint.
+You and your legal representation will undergo an interview regarding your complaint.
 This is where an OSHA investigator can determine the need for an investigation regarding your complaint.
 If the investigator deems your complaint worthy of an investigation, they will get started accordingly.

 The OSHA investigator will interview your employer, witnesses, and anyone else you mentioned in your complaint and/or interview.
 They will look for supporting evidence regarding the retaliation action to ensure that it happened.
 At this point, the investigation can take some time.Notes Of The Investigation Process